-- For the 2009-2010 school year, School Performance Scores showed that 856 of Louisiana's 1,279 schools received two stars or less (including 43 schools deemed Academically Unacceptable).4 - Louisiana reports alarming statistics for diabetes deaths per 100,000 population.
+- For the 2009-2010 school year, School Performance Scores showed that 856 of Louisiana's 1,279 schools received two stars or less (including 43 schools deemed Academically Unacceptable).6 - Louisiana reports alarming statistics for diabetes deaths per 100,000 population.
 In 2008, diabetes deaths per 100,000 for males was 33.7, compared to a national rate of 25.6.
 For females, this rate was 26.6 per 100,000, compared to a national rate of 18.8.
 The number of diabetes deaths per 100,000 for white people was 24.8 (compared to a national rate of 19.9), while deaths among black people was 45.7 (compared to a national rate of 40.5). - In the 2009 Youth Risk Behavior Fact Survey Sheets published by the CDC, Louisiana ranked worse than the United States average in 33 of 82 categories.
-Louisiana scored at

-&lt;sup>3 Prevention Institute, THRIVE: Tool for Health And Resilience In Vulnerable Environments, http://thrive.preventioninstitute.org/thrive/factors.php the same level as the United States average in 43 categories and only scored better than the national average in six categories.
+Louisiana scored at the same level as the United States average in 43 categories and only scored better than the national average in six categories.
 This data shows that Louisiana is not always creating safe, appropriate environments for children to develop and excel.
 Following are a few highlights from this survey: